dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 ## Register a tracked entity type

-There are two different ways one can register a tracked entity type under an organisation unit.
+There are two different ways one can register a tracked entity instance under an organisation unit.
-The first way is to register a tracked entity type without enrolling it to a tracker program.
+The first way, is to register a tracked entity instance without enrolling it to a tracker program.
-The second way is to register a tracked entity type wand and enroll it.
+The second option, is to register a tracked entity instance and enroll it.

-### Register a tracked entity type without an enrolling it
+### Register a tracked entity instance without an enrolling it

 1. Open the **Capture** app.